 With so much to do, the hardest part will be choosing what you want to do first!

-In addition to the wonderful activities within walking distance from camp, Top of the Woods also makes the perfect base from which to explore Pembrokeshire National Park – a stunning area of countryside with plenty of walks, hikes and activities to keep you entertained.
+In addition to the wonderful activities within walking distance from camp, Top of the Woods also makes the perfect base from which to explore everything that Wales has to offer.
+The Welsh castles of Cilgerran and Cardigan are nearby, while Pembrokeshire National Park – a stunning area of countryside – has plenty of walks, hikes and activities to keep you entertained.
 You can be at the northern coast in less than 30 minutes by car but, if you fancy going a little further, you could drive to the south-western tip of Wales for a day trip to Skomer Island.
 Skomer is famous for its puffin population, and is one of my favourite places to spot wildlife in the UK.
 Plus, it’s absolutely beautiful to boot!

 Wholesome, home-cooked food at Top of the Woods

 Alongside the private cooking facilities available to those staying on a glamping pitch, Top of the Woods also offers freshly cooked food to people who want a break from cooking over the weekend.